People were trained in our job training program.

 Pounds of organic produce were harvested from our urban farms.

-Neighbors attended our healthy eating workshops, cooking and gardening demonstrations, and other community events.
+Neighbors and friends attended our cooking demonstrations, advocacy workshops, and other community events.

 Farm stands provided produce at a reduced price to Englewood residents, including customers using LINK and WIC government food assistance vouchers.